We will tell you about the iconic places worth visiting in Kutaisi and its surroundings.

 Georgian Parliament

-Newest Squares and Streets of the City
+New Squares and Streets of the City

-The Green Market in Kutaisi
+Green Market in Kutaisi

-Local fruits and vegetables, including the rarest varieties.
+local fruits and vegetables, including rare varieties;

-Homemade wines and cheese.
+homemade wines and cheeses;

-Famous Georgian sweets (including churchkhela and gozinaki).
+famous traditional Georgian sweets (including churchkhela and gozinaki);

-Lavash and other baked goods.
+lavash and other baked goods.

 Excursions from Kutaisi